 Las Vegas is considered one of the country's deadliest cities for pedestrian accidents and injuries.
 As a major tourist destination with millions of visitors each year, Las Vegas is a city where walking is a primary way of getting around.
 The sheer numbers of pedestrians on Las Vegas streets every day means a higher risk for pedestrian accidents and injuries.
 However, statistics from the National Highway Traffic Safety Administration show that 90 percent of Nevada pedestrian accidents involve local residents, rather than tourists or visitors.
 In Las Vegas, 11 pedestrians died in 2013.

 According to Nevada safety laws, a motorist must follow right of way laws that protect the safety of pedestrians who are crossing the street.
-In Nevada, the law says that a crosswalk exist at any intersection, whether the crosswalk is marked or not..
+In Nevada, the law says that a crosswalk exists at any intersection, whether the crosswalk is marked or not.

 Drivers must yield to all pedestrians in crosswalks, whether crosswalks are visibly marked or unmarked